Contact us | Post

 The trials team has now designed a RCT evaluating a polyphenol rich nail balm with the aim of reducing chemotherapy induced nail damage this trial is underway - read more.

 The team has also performed two evidence reviews summarising the evidence for polyphenols and exercise.
-A further evidence review examining the Biology of exercise has been write wth Coventry University and Stacey Kenfield from the University f South California and been submitted to the British Journal of Sports medicine.
+A further evidence review examining the Biology of exercise has been write with Coventry University and Stacey Kenfield from the University f South California and been published in the British Journal of Sports medicine and is available to read here.

 Barber ( 2006) Prost Can Pros Dis.9(4): 407-13.